Mac Belo

-Rey Mark G. "Mac" Belo (born February 12, 1993) is a Filipino professional basketball player who plays for the Zamboanga Valientes of The Asian Tournament (TAT).
+Rey Mark G. "Mac" Belo (born February 12, 1993) is a Filipino professional basketball player who is the current assistant coach for the FEU Tamaraws of the University Athletic Association of the Philippines (UAAP).

 Early life

 Hailing from Midsayap, Cotabato, Belo was born on February 12, 1993.
 His father is from Panay, Capiz and migrated to Cotabato.
 He attended St. Mary's Academy of Midsayap and Notre Dame of Midsayap College for his high school education.

 Belo's brother was in the military.
 He taught Mac how to play basketball and the discipline needed to become a basketball athlete.
 They often played without shoes.
 He joined the varsity team of Saint Mary’s Academy of Midsayap only during his senior year.

 When he was 19 years old, Belo played in the CHED National Games, and caught the eye of some scouts, including Bert Flores, who was the head coach of the FEU Tamaraws back then.
 JRU was also interested in him.
 Some time after the games, when JRU didn't call him back, he decided to text Flores.
 Coach Flores immediately offered him the chance to try out with FEU.